 The cutest, small bouquets were made up of roses, baby’s breath and greenery.
 These two bouquets paired perfectly with the bridal party’s arrangements!

 As for the boutonnieres, these were kept simple yet elegant with a blush rose, which paired perfectly with the navy suits.

-Rather than creating corsages for their grandmothers, Ann Marie designed nosegay bouquets for them.
+Rather than creating corsages for Maddi’s mother-in-law and herself, Ann Marie designed small bouquets for them.
 There are a few different bouquet styles to pick from but this traditional style was the perfect one!

 5. Sweetheart Table Florals